The Amazon Echo Dot (5th Gen) ($49) is our pick — it has built-in temperature and motion sensors, an eero Wi-Fi extender.

-These are gateway devices, not premium speakers.
-You're buying an ecosystem commitment as much as a speaker.
+Echo Dot wins 6 of 13 categories, Nest Mini wins 3, with 4 ties.
 Buying the wrong one means a device that fights your other gadgets instead of connecting them.
 For premium display options, see our best smart speakers guide.
+If you're comparing full-size speakers instead of minis, see our Echo vs Nest Audio comparison.

 Head-to-Head Specs